Supermitchell2/ComboGen/README.md

 # Permutation Generator

-A class to generate permutations of a certain radix in a certain base in sequential order
+A class to generate permutations of a certain radix of a certain length in sequential order

 At a basic level, this class functions by counting in varying radices.